Everything We Know About Westworld Season 3 So Far

 Warning: This post contains spoilers for Westworld season 2.

-Westworld season 2 is over, and it went out with a bang.
+Westworld season 2 went out with a bang.

 Creators Jonathan Nolan and Lisa Joy really threw everyone for a loop in season 2 a.k.a.
 “The Door.”
 The robots went way off-script in a story that focused largely on themes of humanity, privacy and the rebellion we were waiting for.
 The twisty finale “The Passengers” finally took us to the Valley Beyond, and set the stage for what should be a wild ride in season 3.

 By season’s end, a number of hosts have successfully escaped to a mysterious heavenly paradise within the Forge.
-But sadly, Maeve (Thandie Newton) and company just don’t make it.
+But sadly, Maeve (Thandie Newton) and company just don’t make it, so it seems at the time.
 And in its final moments, the show hit us with a major revelation: Dolores the host has been secretly hiding within the body Charlotte Hale (Tessa Thompson) and she’s headed out of Westworld with a fancy handbag full of robot brains.

 All of this raises some complex questions about where season 3 will take us from here.
 What will become of the robots who look like they’re in terrible shape?
 Can Dolores survive outside the park?